PrincetonUniversity/advanced-command-line/07_awk/README.md

  - `/regex/` perform action when the regex matches.
 Can negate like `!/regex/`
  - Boolean expression.
 Examples are testing specific fields for equality or pattern matching (using `~` and `!~`).
- - A range, similar to sed.
+ - A range, similar to sed without using line numbers.

 All patterns are evaluated for each record unless the command `next` is encountered, which causes execution to resume with the next record.